MicrosoftDocs/minecraft-creator/creator/Reference/Content/RawMessageJson.md

 With it formatted this way, you can see how `{"text":"..."}` is a content tag or "node".
 Other content tags include `translate`, `with`, `score`, and `scoreboard`, which will be covered later.

-In Minecraft, all raw text is entered on one line like this:
+In Minecraft, all raw text is entered on one line.

-`{"rawtext":[{"text":"Hello world"}]}`

 This is how to put that message into the `/tellraw` command using the "all players" selector:

 `/tellraw @a {"rawtext":[{"text":"Hello world"}]}`